carapas/PIK/README.md

 # PIK
 ## What is this?
-This is a simple python IK solver with a simple JSON config file.
+This is a simple python IK solver with a simple JSON config file to configure your robot similarly to URDF files.

 ## Requirements
 - Numpy